6.10 Reproduction of Copyrighted Materials

 4) "Special" works

-[The limitations stated in (2) and (3) above shall not apply to current news periodicals and newspapers and current news sections of other periodicals.]
+[The limitations stated in the aforementioned 2) and 3) shall not apply to current news periodicals and newspapers and current news sections of other periodicals.]

-4. Prohibitions as to 1 and 2 above:
+4. Prohibitions as to the Aforementioned 1 and 2

-Notwithstanding any of the above, the following shall be prohibited:
+Notwithstanding any of the aforementioned, the following shall be prohibited:

 B. Guidelines for Copying Audio-Visual Materials

 Copyrighted audio-visual materials may not be recorded or otherwise copied without the prior permission of the copyright owner unless circumstances satisfy the requirements for fair use or unless copying is permitted by a license or purchase agreement.
-The guidelines set forth below reflect the application of fair use to the off-air recording, retention, and use of television broadcast programs for education purposes.
+The following set forth guidelines reflect the application of fair use to the off-air recording, retention, and use of television broadcast programs for education purposes.
 If the proposed recording or copying of an audio-visual work is not permitted under these guidelines or through a license or purchase agreement, the permission of the copyright owner shall be sought.
 After permission has been sought, copying may be undertaken only if permission is obtained and in accordance with the terms of the permission, except as provided in Section III.
-F. of these regulations.
+F (Guidelines for Seeking Legal Review) of these regulations.

 C. Guidelines for Off-Air Recording of Broadcast Programming for Educational Purposes

-9. Educational institutions are expected to establish appropriate control procedures to maintain the integrity of these guidelines.
-At CPCC, the Copyright Compliance Steering Committee has been charged with this responsibility.
+- Educational institutions are expected to establish appropriate control procedures to maintain the integrity of these guidelines.
+At Central Piedmont, the Copyright Compliance Steering Committee has been charged with this responsibility.

 D. Guidelines for Copying Computer Programs